-A description of the delegated custody tasks, a list of delegates and sub-delegates of BNP PARIBAS S.A., and information on conflicts of interest that may result from these delegations, are available on the BNP PARIBAS S.A. website: http://securities.bnpparibas.com/fr/solutions/depositary-bank-trustee-services.html Up-to-date information is made available to investors on request.
+A description of the delegated custody tasks, a list of delegates and sub-delegates of BNP Paribas Securities Services, and information on conflicts of interest that may result from these delegations, are available at: http://securities.bnpparibas.com/fr/solutions/depositary-bank-trustee-services.html.
+Up-to-date information is made available to investors on request.